Study Ceramics, Painting, Drawing, Intermedia, Photography, or Art History

-Art students at Elon gain a foundation in design, drawing and art history, then build skills in areas that include ceramics, digital art, painting and photography.
+Art students at Elon gain a foundation in design, drawing and art history, then build skills in areas that include ceramics, painting, photography, and intermedia/digital art.
 Students can work exclusively in one medium or across several.
 The curriculum culminates in a capstone body of work.

 “At so many schools, art is framed in the academy and solidified in the critique.
 At Elon, there is a holistic approach that combines technical advancement with critical ideas that produces a student who is not only a craftsperson, but an intellectual artist as well.”

 Elon’s Department of Art & Art History offers two degrees in studio art: a Bachelor of Arts and a Bachelor of Fine Arts.

 The A.B. is ideal for students who want to combine art skills with other skill sets.
 It requires 48 semester hours, which gives students the flexibility to pursue a minor or second major in another discipline.
 Students build on a foundation of art skills and contextualizing knowledge from art history.
 A core of art studio courses provides flexible access to various media while promising essential depth.
 The degree includes a synthesizing capstone experience.

 The B.F.A. in art supports students committed to a pre-professional program in studio art.
 With an innovative curriculum, thorough foundation program, rigorous seminars, annual reviews, synthesizing capstone experience and flexible access to various media, this degree offers teaching and learning experiences critical to the development of contemporary artists.